Unlocking the Silent Epidemic: Type 2 Diabetes in Men

 Exercise regularly.
 Aim for at least 30 minutes of moderate-intensity exercise most days of the week.

 Take your medications as prescribed.
-If you’re having trouble managing your blood sugar levels with medication, talk to your doctor about other treatment options.
+If you’re struggling to keep your levels in check with medication, you should discuss other treatment options with your doctor.

 Manage stress.
-Stress can raise blood sugar levels, so it’s important to find healthy ways to manage it.
-Try relaxation techniques such as yoga, meditation, or deep breathing.
+Stress can cause those levels to rise, so it’s important for you to find healthy ways to manage it.
+Try relaxation methods like yoga, meditation, or deep breathing.

 Medications and costs